 • Louise Walsh's sculpture, Monument to the Unknown Woman Worker on Great Victoria Street in Belfast is a testament to women's rights.

 • Belfast City Airport was renamed in 2006 in honour of football hero George Best.

 Religion in Northern Ireland

-Predominantly Christian (Church of England, Roman Catholic, Presbyterian, Methodist), sizeable Muslim, Sikh, Jewish and Hindu minorities.
-Around 15% of the population have no (or unstated) religion, despite the fact that Northern Ireland is considered the most religious country in the United Kingdom, with more churchgoers than elsewhere.
+Predominantly Christian (Church of Ireland, Roman Catholic, Presbyterian, Methodist), sizeable Muslim, Sikh, Jewish and Hindu minorities.
+Around 15% of the population have no (or unstated) religion.

 Social Conventions in Northern Ireland

 Due to the still-sensitive political situation in Northern Ireland, visitors should avoid expressing dogmatic opinions on political or religious topics.
 At the same time, it’s important not to overplay the risks involved with visiting the country, which for tourists are very slim.

 Handshaking is customary when introduced to someone for the first time.
 Likewise, ‘normal’ social courtesies should be observed when visiting someone's home and a small present such as flowers or chocolates will always be appreciated.
 It is standard practice to wait until everyone has been served before eating.

 In general terms, the Irish people are renowned for their congeniality, good humour and easy-going nature, and the pub remains perhaps the ideal setting in which to get a true feel for the pulse of the nation.
 Smoking is banned in all public enclosed spaces, including pubs, bars and restaurants.